 Species that do not shed excessive amounts of leaves or grow roots that would damage the structure of the pool are the most suitable.
 Moreover, it is wise to select plants that do not attract too many insects, as this can lead to an infestation.
 As a final point, selecting plants appropriate for the climate in your location is common sense.

-Impact of plants on the pool
+The impact of plants on the pool

 Plants around your pool not only add beauty, but also improve pool water quality.
 Pools are a mosquito magnet.
 But, some plants are effective repelling insects.